 DDPMs determine Level of Care as a prerequisite for waiver service eligibility (see Level of Care Determination Assurances above).
 DDPMs then authorize services on the Individual Service Plan in the web based management system.
-The subsequent checks described (numbered 1-7) are in place to assure services are received as billed.
+The subsequent checks described below (numbered 1-7) are in place to assure services are received as billed.

-The DD Claims reviewer receives semi-monthly queries of the web based management system for individual changes to Level of Care and start or termination of waivered services.
+The DD Claims reviewer accesses queries of the web-based management system for individual changes to Level of Care and start or termination of waivered services.
 The ICF/IID Level of Care determinations are entered into an MMIS file.
 The Individual Service Plan information authorizing a waiver service is entered into a DD eligibility file which includes the waiver authorized, dates for which authorized, and Medicaid number.

-Another file contains provider rates by provider number or service code.
-All clients have a service authorization entered into the MMIS that contains clients Medicaid number, name, date of birth, service authorized, dates for which service is authorized, provider number, units, and rate (if rate is not controlled by provider number or service code).
-Provider's bill for services by client Medicaid number, service code, provider number, dates of service and units of service.
+All participants have a service authorization in MMIS that contains participant's Medicaid number, name, date of birth, service authorized, dates for which service is authorized, provider number, units, and rate (if rate is not controlled by service code).
+Provider's bill for services by participant Medicaid number, service code, provider number, dates of service and units of service.

 Numerous edits assure that claims are paid properly.
-In order for a claim to be paid for waiver services, the system 1) determines the individual is currently eligible for MA, 2) the person has a current level of care screening and code for DD waiver services, 3) the service is currently authorized by DDPMs, 4) the billed rate is correct for that individual, provider, or program, 5) units billed are within authorized amounts, 6) units billed are within maximum allowable, 7) there are no competing claims for the same service and time period.
+In order for a claim to be paid for waiver services, the system 1) determines the participant is currently eligible for MA, 2) the participant has a current level of care screening and code for DD waiver services, 3) the service is currently authorized by DDPMs, 4) the billed rate is correct for that participant, provider, or program, 5) units billed are within authorized amounts, 6) units billed are within maximum allowable, 7) there are no competing claims for the same service and time period.